faridprogrammer/Checklists/README.md

 > _Guy Kawasaki_
 >

 # Checklists
-Number of useful checklists for personal use
+Number of curated and useful checklists.

 # Where is it?